Thursday, 24 January 2019

 PESCATORIAN:

-• if working with base, add fish stock (if to hand) to reach desired consistency
+• add fish stock if needed to base reach desired consistency

-• otherwise: add frozen, rinsed & drained prawns/mussels/calamari/ white fish until just cooked OR fresh seafood lightly poached in boiling water or the soup until cooked through
+• add frozen, rinsed & drained prawns/mussels/calamari/ white fish until they are just cooked OR fresh seafood lightly poached in boiling water or the soup until cooked through

 • accompanied by Frugal Sardine Pinwheels